 In accordance with the University's Equal Opportunities Policy, applicants are assessed for admission according to the University Admissions Regulations for Taught Courses.

-The University will admit students to its courses on the basis of the following principles: a) reasonable expectation that the applicant will be able to fulfill the objectives of the course and achieve the standard required for the award;
+The University will admit students to its courses on the basis of the following principles:

+a) reasonable expectation that the applicant will be able to fulfill the objectives of the

-b) the University requirements for admission to the course leading to a particular award; c) equality of opportunity for all applicants.
+- a) reasonable expectation that the applicant will be able to fulfill the objectives of the course and achieve the standard required for the award; - b) the University requirements for admission to the course leading to a particular award;c) equality of opportunity for all applicants.